sthiede/Comparative_Genomics/day3_afternoon/README.md

 Rather than copying these to your directory, analyze the files directly in that directory, so everyone doesn’t have to copy 25G to their home directories.

-Copy and paste the commands in fastqc.sh into a PBS script and submit this PBS script as a job to the flux.
+Copy and paste commands to run fastqc.sh as PBS script, into a PBS script and submit this PBS script as a job to the flux.
+Your PBS script wil contain the commands after the PBS preamble stuff: fastqc.sh /scratch/micro612w16_fluxod/shared/data/day3_after_fastq/

 >ii.
 Examine output of FastQC to verify that all samples are OK